 The Career Tracks exercise, developed by the Office of Career Services at NYU Robert.
-F. Wagner Graduate School of Public Service, gives you a way to explore job openings that inspire you — either because of a position’s duties, or because of the hiring organization.
+F. Wagner Graduate School of Public Service, gives you a way to explore job openings that inspire you.
+The idea behind the exercise is to collect 50 or more job descriptions that appeal to you, either because of the employer or the job itself.

-Do not limit the job descriptions you collect because of: job location, salary, or whether you are qualified to do the work.
-This is merely an exercise to explore what resonates with you – so cast a wide net.
+Do not limit the job descriptions you collect because of job location, salary, or whether you are qualified to do the work.
+This is merely an exercise to explore what resonates with you, so cast a wide net.

 Once you’ve looked through your collection, construct up to five career tracks for yourself.
-A track can be an issue, a kind of organization, a role, a client population.
+A track can be an issue, a kind of organization, a role, or a client population.

 Find the full description of the Career Tracks exercise here (PDF).